boomcamp/django-restframework/README.md

 ```

-5. We can now download or install [insomnia](https://insomnia.rest/download/) directly .
+5. We are also going to use [insomnia](https://insomnia.rest/download/) or any REST gui client you may want.

 ```
 (tutorial) dev-mentor@devmentor-PC-MK34LEZCBEAD:~/Downloads/tutorial$ sudo snap install insomnia
 ```

-you can also use any REST gui client you may want.

-### Accessing our endpoints
+### Endpoints

 1. Providing a token.